yuhuixu1993/PC-DARTS/README.md

 **This code is based on the implementation of  [DARTS](https://github.com/quark0/darts).**

-**Our approach is memory efficient:(i) increase batch-size to further accelerate the search on CIFAR10, (ii) directly search on ImageNet.**
+**Our approach is memory efficient:(i) batch-size is increased to further accelerate the search on CIFAR10, (ii) directly search on ImageNet.**

 **Searched on ImageNet, we achieved currently one of, if not only, the best performance on ImageNet (24.2%/7.3%) under the mobile setting!**